TRESA Resources & Guidance

 Sign In to View Answer

 Q7.
-Is there a process to determine if the information the listing brokerage provides to buyers’ agents during a competing offer process is accurate (i.e. the highest purchase price, or that there’s an offer with no conditions)?
+How can a co-operating agent be assured the information provided by the listing brokerage during a competing offer situation is accurate (i.e., highest price or offer with no conditions)?

 this info is for OREA members only, please login to view…